stakewise/relayer-example/README.md

 Relayer-Operator api communication is described in [Operator docs](https://docs.stakewise.io/for-operators/operator-service/running-as-api-service).

-In this example keystores and deposit-data file were not created in advance.
+In this example, keystores are stored in a local folder.
-Relayer generates validator credentials on the fly.

 ## Running with Docker